Federica Di Criscio

-Federica Di Criscio (born 12 May 1993) is an Italian football defender or midfielder who plays for Serie A club Napoli with whom she has also played the UEFA Women's Champions League.
+Federica Di Criscio (born 12 May 1993) is an Italian football defender or midfielder who plays for Serie B club Genoa.
 She featured for the senior Italy women's national football team at UEFA Women's Euro 2013.

 International career

 National coach Antonio Cabrini omitted Di Criscio from his selection for UEFA Women's Euro 2013, but called her into the squad when Elisabetta Tona was injured on the eve of the tournament.

 Di Criscio made her first major tournament appearance when playing the last 21 minutes of Italy's quarter-final defeat to Germany.

+Di Criscio was called up to the Italy squad for the UEFA Women's Euro 2017.